 At Stonewater, recovery from alcohol addiction may begin with a monitored detox period.
 This part of treatment is appropriate for those who have developed a strong dependency on alcohol and experience painful or uncomfortable symptoms without access to drinking.
 Our Withdrawal Management program is overseen by a licensed physician and addictionologist and a trained and highly experienced nursing staff.
 These medical professionals can ensure that our clients stay safe while their bodies begin to heal from addiction.
 Withdrawal symptoms are one of the main reasons that addictions develop and redevelop, so ensuring that this process is as thorough and comfortable as possible goes a long way toward starting recovery on the right foot.

-After detox, the teens in our programs move into the main portion of their treatment — either residential treatment, during which they live and receive treatment at our facility, or intensive outpatient care, in which they can live at home while attending structured and scheduled treatment sessions.
+After detox, the teens in our programs move into the main portion of their treatment — either residential treatment, during which they live and receive treatment at our facility in which they can live at home while attending structured and scheduled treatment sessions.
 At Stonewater, these programs focus on using a variety of therapies to identify the events or triggers that have led each person to substance abuse and then to replace negative thoughts, habits, and behaviors with positive ones.
 Our therapies include individual and group talk therapy, family therapy, art therapy, equine therapy and adventure therapy and are designed to instill productive coping mechanisms and fun, healthy hobbies.
-Our residential programs are available in 30, 60 and 90-day periods, and our intensive outpatient program varies depending on the patient.
+Our residential programs are available in 30, 60 and 90-day periods, which varies depending on the patient.

 Our Treatment Goals